ooshhub/pixiTest/README.md

 # === NEW PROJECT ===
-## === Live on git ===
+## Live on git

 ### Prototype:

 Goals:
---Rewrite with all above learnings in mind.
-Need to leave option open to move Server to cloud as separate npm build --Handle selected rounds - probably just Bidding, Movement, Combat --Allow for multiple rulesets for different version of the board game, but only use 1 for now --Leave option open for customised rulesets/modding (not a high priority, just needs to be possible) --Polish client UI/UX
+-- Rewrite with all above learnings in mind.
+Need to leave option open to move Server to cloud as separate npm build -- Handle selected rounds - probably just Bidding, Movement, Combat -- Allow for multiple rulesets for different version of the board game, but only use 1 for now -- Leave option open for customised rulesets/modding (not a high priority, just needs to be possible) -- Polish client UI/UX
---Use decent assets, at least 2 functional Houses to choose from (Oosh C's work if done, otherwise board-game scan placeholders)
+-- Use decent assets, at least 2 functional Houses to choose from (Oosh C's work if done, otherwise board-game scan placeholders)
---All required Models / ViewModels should be in place at this stage --Save/Load gamestate should be possible, and autosave each round.
+-- All required Models / ViewModels should be in place at this stage -- Save/Load gamestate should be possible, and autosave each round.
 Allow non-hosts to save, like Gloomhaven???
---When this slice of game is playable by 4+ players without crashy-crash, move to Alpha
+-- When this slice of game is playable by 4+ players without crashy-crash, move to Alpha

 ### Alpha: